bemot/tutorials/5_AnalysingModelOutputs.md

 The automated model validation is an important example of output analysis based on model-internal scripts (see section 2).
-If the validation script is executed (either by selection via cfg$output as explained in 2.1. or by execution via command window as explained in 2.2.), a standard evaluation pdf is created that validates numerous model outputs with a validation database containing historical data and projections for most outputs returned by the model, either visually or via statistical tests.
+If the validation script is executed (either by selection via cfg$output as explained in 2.1. or by execution via the command window as explained in 2.2.), a standard evaluation PDF is created that validates numerous model outputs with a validation database containing historical data and projections for most outputs returned by the model, either visually or via statistical tests.
 A standard evaluation PDF consists of hundreds of